qiboteam/qibo/doc/source/installation.rst

       properly and runs on GPU, please refer to the `official documentation <https://www.tensorflow.org/install/gpu>`_.

-      In that case, you can activate GPU support for QIBO by:
+      In that case, you can activate GPU support for Qibo by:

       1. installing the NVCC compiler matching the TensorFlow CUDA version, see the `CUDA documentation <https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html>`_.